-Medicines play an important role in treating many conditions and diseases, but when they are no longer needed it’s important to dispose of them properly to avoid harm to others.
-By monitoring your medicines at home and disposing of them in a safe manner you can prevent the diversion and abuse of prescription drugs and protect Iowa’s water supply.
+Have you ever wondered what you should do with your old or unused medications?
+There are a few different ways to dispose of your medications after you no longer need them.
+Medications play an important role in treating many conditions and diseases, but when they are no longer needed it’s important to dispose of them properly to avoid harm to others.
+By monitoring your medications at home and disposing of them in a safe manner, you can prevent the diversion and abuse of prescription drugs and protect Iowa’s water supply.

-You have three options to properly get rid of unused, expired prescription or over the counter medications.
+Here are three options to properly get rid of unused, expired prescription or over the counter medications:

-Many non-controlled prescription medications (medicines with NO known abuse potential) may be returned to Iowa pharmacies participating in the Iowa Pharmacy Association’s “Take Away” program.
-There are over 450 pharmacies in the state that collect medications in their community.
+Many non-controlled prescription medications (medicines with NO known abuse potential) may be returned to most other Iowa pharmacies participating in a medication disposal program.
+There are an additional 100+ pharmacies in the state that collect medications in their community.
 These programs can take back any unused, expired non-controlled prescription or over the counter medications.
-A locator tool for these sites can be found here.
+For a list of these pharmacies, please contact the Iowa Board of Pharmacy.

-For safety to the public and the environment, the Iowa Pharmacy Association does not encourage flushing of medications down the toilet except as a last resort option.
-To prevent accidental ingestion by children, pets, or anyone else, a few medicines have specific disposal instructions indicating they should be flushed down the sink or toilet as soon as they are no longer needed, and when they cannot be disposed of through a medicine take-back program.
+For safety to the public and the environment, the Iowa Pharmacy Association does not encourage flushing of medications down the toilet except as a last-resort option.
+A few medications have specific disposal instructions to prevent accidental ingestion by children, pets, or others.
+The labels of your medications should indicate when they cannot be disposed of through a medication take-back program and instead should be flushed down the sink or toilet when no longer needed.
 Please contact your local pharmacist to learn more.

 *When in doubt about the proper disposal of medicines, ask your pharmacist.*